BLOG

 JOINED OUR PORTFOLIO: 2022

-Like many beginning farmers, Justin still works off-farm jobs to make ends meet—splitting his time between the fields, work as a chef, and driving for UPS.
+Like many beginning farmers, Justin still works off-farm jobs to make ends meet—splitting his time between the fields, working as a chef, and unloading trucks overnight for UPS.
 But that hasn’t slowed him down.
-On top of building his grazing operation, Justin hosts on-farm hog butchery workshops for local chefs, organizes a seasonal farm-to-table dinner series, and participates in the annual Le Pie du Mont Boucherie at Comfort Farms, the nation’s first Acute Veterans Crisis Agriculture Center.
+On top of building his grazing operation, Justin hosts on-farm hog butchery workshops, organizes a seasonal farm-to-table dinner series, and participates in the annual Le Pie du Mont Boucherie at Comfort Farms, the nation’s first Acute Veterans Crisis Agriculture Center.

 For Justin, farming is more than a livelihood—it’s a way to honor his roots, nourish his community, and remind us all that eating is an agricultural act, one that demands reverence and responsibility.